 More gluten-free soup recipes:

 - Italian Minestrone Soup

-Did you make this gluten-free chicken and quinoa soup?
-I want to know how it turned out and if you added anything different.
+Did you make this gluten-free quinoa soup?
+I want to know how it turned out and if you added anything different to this quinoa soup recipe.
 Please leave a starred review and comment below.
-It helps me and other readers to see that this gluten-free soup recipe is great.
+It helps me and other readers to see that this soup recipe is great.

 Serving Size: 1 cup